zurb/ZURB-code-standards/documentation.md

 }
 ```
 - Refer to the settings file as "the settings file", not "`_settings.scss`".
+  - Also, always link to the settings file section of the documentation.

 ## JavaScript

 - JavaScript is always intercapped, so capitalize dat S.
 - Don't refer to JavaScript as "JS".
+- Refer to plugin methods as *functions*, as it's a more familiar term.
 - Like with Sass, refer to the properties of functions as *parameters*.

 ## Callouts